IBM-Bluemix-Docs/node/configuration.md

 ### Understanding general requirements
 * Must be able to inject configuration at run time (minimally through an environment variable).
 * Application code can use or look up a value by using a consistent string key.
-* Application code can use credentials provided by the platform for the target environment.
+* Application code can use credentials that are provided by the platform for the target environment.
 * Helm charts that require service credentials can deploy to both public and private.

 ### Meeting {{site.data.keyword.cloud_notm}} requirements